-(1) A student who fails to tender payment to the College for any parking violations received, or fails to appeal as specified in the full on or before the date specified in the traffic citation, will have the fine deducted from his/her general deposit and may be subject to vehicle boot or tow.
+(1) A student who fails to tender payment in full to the University for any parking violations received, or fails to appeal as specified on or before the date specified in the traffic citation, will have the fine deducted from his/her general deposit and may be subject to vehicle boot or tow.

-(2) Students without a general deposit or whose general deposit has been exhausted may have their transcripts withheld or may have their registrations cancelled or may be denied graduation if any fines or fees under these regulations are unpaid.
+(2) Students without a general deposit or whose general deposit has been exhausted may have their transcripts withheld or may have their registrations canceled or may be denied graduation if any fines or fees under these regulations are unpaid.

-(3) A faculty or staff member who fails to tender payment to the College for any traffic citation received, on or before the date specified in the parking citation will have the fine deducted by the accounts receivable system at the Business Office.
+(3) A faculty or staff member who receives a parking citation will have the fine posted to the accounts receivable system at the Business Office.

 (4) Drivers of vehicles bearing forged, altered or stolen permits, may be denied parking privileges for a period of one year.
 Six or more violations resulting in non-payment of citations in a fiscal year may be cause for forfeiture of a parking permit.
-Failure to forfeit a parking permit or to comply with the instructions against driving a vehicle within the boundaries of the College campus may result in the violator's vehicle being towed or booted.
+Failure to forfeit a parking permit or to comply with the instructions against driving a vehicle within the boundaries of the University campus may result in the violator's vehicle being towed or booted.
+Stat.
+Auth.: ORS 351 & ORS 352

 Hist.: WOSC 1-1992, f. & cert. ef.
 4-16-92; WOSC 1-1994, f. & cert. ef.
-8-12-94
+8-12-94; WOU 2-1998, f. & cert. ef.
+7-24-98; WOU 2-1999, f. & cert. ef.
+7-27-99